College of Fine and Applied Arts

 Students apply to one of the following majors in the College of Fine and Applied Arts (FAA): Art Education, Art History, Crafts: Metals, Graphic Design, Industrial Design, New Media, Painting, Photography, or Sculpture.
-Undecided majors apply to the Art Foundation curriculum.
-All major’s first-year experience will include courses in drawing, 2D, 3D, and 4D practices (ARTF 102-105).
-Undecided majors (Art Foundation) will declare their Art + Design major March 1 of their first year of study.
+Undecided majors apply to the Art Foundations curriculum.
+All major’s first-year experience will include courses in drawing, 2D, 3D, and 4D practices.
+Undecided majors (Art Foundations) will declare their Art + Design major March 1 of their first year of study.

 - Policies and Procedures for Intercollegiate Transfer

 - Minimum GPA of 2.00 (2.50 for Art Education)

 - Students should apply preferably no later than the sophomore year.

 - Students will need four years to complete degree requirements after transfer, unless they’ve completed 1 course in each of the following categories.

 - Drawing: ARTF 102 (Observational Drawing), ARTF 104 (Expressive Drawing), ARTF 106 (Visualization Drawing